gonace/nginx-fancyindex-modern-theme/README.md

 possible, giving the user easy access without a single line of server-side dynamic code.

 ## Usage
-1. Get the latest ressources from [GitHub releases](https://github.com/gonace/nginx-fancyindex-modern-theme/releases) or build them on your own by running `make` inside this repository and copy these files into any location accessible by *nginx*.
+1. Get the latest ressources from [GitHub releases](https://github.com/gonace/nginx-fancyindex-modern-theme/releases) and copy these files into any location accessible by *nginx* (`e.g. /usr/share/nginx/themes/modern`).
 2. Configure your vhost to use the theme's ressources for fancyindex:
     ```
     # Fancyindex